dfloer/SC2k-docs/simulation spec.md

   1. starting funds: $20,000.
   2. starting funds: $10,000.
   3. starting funds: $10,000.
 This is a bond at 3% interest.
-- Invention dates are calculated from the base year they can be [invented](https://github.com/dfloer/SC2k-docs/blob/master/sc2%20file%20spec.md#technology-discovery-years) with an additional 0 to 19 years randomly added.
+- Invention dates are calculated from the base year they can be [invented](sc2%20file%20spec.md#technology-discovery-years) with an additional 0 to 19 years randomly added.

-### Terrain Generation:
+### Terrain Generation

-#### Terrain Generation settings:
+#### Terrain Generation settings

 | Name | Range | Default |
 | --- | --- | --- |